MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-classic-client-end-of-availability.md

 :::image type="content" source="media/teams-client-eol-requirements-banner.png" alt-text="Shows the banner in Teams client that reads 'Classic Teams won't be available for use after June 30, 2024.
 To use the new Teams, update your OS to meet requirements or contact your IT Admin.'
 Requirements is a selectable link.":::

+XXX ALL THE ALT TEXT MUST CHANGE

 > [!NOTE]
 > Users on a June 30th timeline will see this banner from April 1 2024.

-Here's a list of the banner messages you may experience after January 31 2024:
+Here's a list of the banner messages you may experience after January 31 2024: XXX IS THIS THE RIGHT DATE?!

 |Condition for triggering the banner |Banner message |Further information |
 |------------------------------------|---------------|--------------------|